fabian-bouche-liferay/fetch-context-contributor-cx/README.md

 However, this is limited to fixed values.

 This js client extension makes it possible to use dynamic values between curly braces.
+Enable it on pages where you want to use context aware Datasets.

 ## How does it work?